Viztruth/C-and-Cpp-Practice-problems-with-solutions/README.md

 # C or C++ Practice problems with solutions for beginners
-This contains all the practice questions that I've solved while I was learning C &amp; C++.
-These are simple cs lab level questions designed to test your skills.
+This repo. contains all the practice questions that I've solved while I was learning C and C++.
+These are simple lab level questions designed to test your skills.
 This repo. can be useful for beginner and intermediate level C or C++ programmers.
 I have just uploaded the code.
-For detailed explaination visit my <a href="https://vishruthcodes.blogspot.com/">blog</a>.
-The C or C++ programs are easily inter-convertible by replacing the printf/scanf with cout/cin and vice versa and such.
-It shouldn't be much difficult to convert them.
+For the ones (code) that I felt detailed explaination was necessary, I have given it in my <a href="https://vishruthcodes.blogspot.com/">blog</a>.
+You can check that if you want.
+For the rest, the code is self explanatory. <br>The C or C++ programs are easily inter-convertible by replacing the printf/scanf with cout/cin and vice versa and such, it shouldn't be much difficult to convert.<br>
 If you felt the repository useful, do star the repo, and give a follow.
-It would mean a lot to me.
+It would mean a lot to me.<br>
+If there are any errors, do mention them <a href="https://vishruthcodes.blogspot.com/p/contact-us.html">here</a>.

 Problems -<br>
 <a href="https://github.com/Vishruthh/C-or-CPP-Practice-problems-with-solutions/blob/main/add.cpp">